han-yaeger/yaeger-tutorial/README.md

 the Scene and ensures the spawned Entities appear on the Scene.

 :computer: Add the BubbleSpawner to the Game Level

+:arrow_forward: Run the game and use the Debugger to see if the Bubbles that leave the top of the screen are actually removed (and garbage collected).

 ### Make the BubbleSpawner also spawn instances of `PoisonBubble`
 Lets change the `spawnEntities()` method to ensure that four out of ten spawned bubbles will be a `PoisonBubble`.